Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 When working in a group setting, keeping everyone on the same page and ensuring everyoneâ€™s needs are met can be challenging.

 Conflict resolution techniques provide a platform for leaders and members to communicate expectations, identify areas where differences exist,

 and work together toward a mutually beneficial solution.

 The benefits of conflict resolution go far beyond just resolving disputes.

-When done correctly, it can help build team membersâ€™ trust and increase team creativity.
+It can help build team membersâ€™ trust and increase team creativity when done correctly.

 Â It will allow for open dialogue with new ideas, improving productivity by reducing time spent addressing conflicts instead of focusing on tasks at